 - Updated/final transcripts (send to LSAC for updated CAS reports which, in turn will be sent to us);

 - A new LSAT score (an updated CAS report will automatically be sent to us should you retake the LSAT).

 How will you notify me if I am accepted from the waitlist?

-You will receive a phone call if it appears that a vacancy may be forthcoming.
-You will be asked the level of your interest in being offered the vacant seat if/when it becomes available.
+You will receive an email notification and/or a phone call if it appears that a vacancy may be forthcoming.
+You will be asked about the level of your interest in being offered the vacant seat if/when it becomes available.
 This will give you some time to consider your options.
 If you advise us that you would accept the seat if offered, upon our receiving official notice that the seat has been relinquished, you will receive a second call to offer you that seat.
 If you accept, an email letter of admission will be sent to you, and you will be expected to make an immediate online deposit ($750) to hold the seat, or we will move to the next candidate.

 What about financial assistance (scholarships) for candidates selected from the waitlist?

 Candidates admitted from the waitlist will be considered for any available financial assistance (scholarships) awarded by the Law School if there are any available at the time of the offer.
 It is important that you file your Free Application for Federal Student Aid (FAFSA), listing all schools to which you have applied, to facilitate the timely disbursement of your funds should you be admitted.
 Do not wait to be admitted to file your FAFSA!
 Students applying for need-based funds and/or educational loans are required to file the FAFSA; W&M’s Title IV code is 003705.

 May I defer an offer of admission from the waitlist?